smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 ####Solution: lean content
-If you've already read _The Lean Startup_ by Eric Ries, you'll probably be familiar with this approach.
+If you've already read [*The Lean Startup*][Lean Startup] by Eric Ries, you'll probably be familiar with this approach.
 If not, I'll summarise: the lean approach is about learning what your customers really want, testing your vision continuously, adapting and adjusting before it's too late.

 <img class="lean" src="/images/lean.png" alt="create, measure, learn">